ibm-cloud-docs/openshift/openshift_ingress_about_roks4.md

 5. When the app returns a response packet, it uses the IP address of the worker node where the router service that forwarded the request exists.
 The router then sends the response packet to the client.

-## How does a request get to my app with Ingress in a VPC cluster?
+## How does a request get to my app in a VPC cluster?
 {: #architecture-vpc}

 ### VPC cluster with a public service endpoint